jorisroling/electra-one/BACARA.md

 ### Drums

-With a very simular process as described above, a 11 track drum pattern can be generated, and assigned to a external Drum Machine.
+With a very similar process as described above, a 11 track drum pattern can be generated, and assigned to a external Drum Machine.

 ### LFO